Starting a Branch

 County and municipal libraries also will pass on duplicates, weed-outs, leftovers from sales, etc.

-The many sources of used books in this area provided the LLL with over 51,000 books in the first two years of operation and we now receive regular calls from libraries and schools to, for example, "come pick up six boxes of books."
+The many sources of used books in this area provided the LLL with over 51,000 books in our first 4 years.
+We now receive regular calls from libraries and schools to, for example, "come pick up six boxes of books."
 However, those sources rarely if ever have toddler board books or books in Spanish among their donations.
 To acquire toddler board (cardboard) books we suggest:

 Interest organizations and individuals in donating money for the purchase of books in Spanish.
 The Laundromat Library League is a 501c3 and can document donations for tax purposes.
-We have a bank account and can receive those donations (earmarked for your use in your area) and write a check to you for book purchases.
+We can receive those donations (earmarked for your use in your area and write a check to you for book purchases.
 We have some sources of less expensive books in Spanish (and are seeking others).

 LIBRARY BOX CONTAINERS: We use simple cardboard boxes, called banker’s boxes, that can be purchased from office supply stores such as Staples.
 They have white sides and we get children and other volunteer groups to decorate them with markers.
-Then we affix laminated signs (one in English and one in Spanish) to the box or on the wall above it.
+Then we affix laminated signs (in English and Spanish) to the box or on the wall above it.
 These signs invite people to take books, use them for awhile, and return if and when convenient.
 (It’s okay if the books are not returned.)
 These signs can be downloaded and printed from our website or mailed to you.
 Lamination is best, but putting in a plastic sleeve works as well.

-STORAGE AND ASSEMBLY SPACE: If you only engage one or two laundromats the books can be maintained in someone’s home.
-We have over 40 local laundromats involved in our area so we have the use of basement space at West Chester Friends School for assembly and storage of quick-use books.
+STORAGE AND ASSEMBLY SPACE: If you only engage one or two laundromats, the books can be maintained in someone’s home.
+We have over 70 local laundromats involved in our area and are fortunate to have the use of basement space at West Chester Friends School for assembly and storage of quick-use books.
 We have also rented space for longer term inventory.
-(Donating space or funds for renting space would be an appropriate item to approach a donor about—service clubs, for example.)
+(Donating space or funds for renting space could be an item to approach a donor about—service clubs, for example.)